RevolutionAnalytics/RRO/README-legal.txt

 ----------
 Intel is a trademark of Intel Corporation in the U.S. and/or other countries.

-“Revolution Analytics”, “Revolution R Open” and the monkey logo are trademarks of Revolution Analytics, Inc. in the U.S. and/or other countries.
+"Revolution Analytics", "Revolution R Open" and the monkey logo are trademarks of Revolution Analytics, Inc. in the U.S. and/or other countries.

 R is a trademark of the R Foundation for Statistical Computing.